ISSAFE: Improving Semantic Segmentation in Accidents by Fusing Event-based Data: Abstract

 \section{Abstract}

-To bring autonomous vehicles closer to real-world applications, a major task is to ensure the safety of all traffic participants.
-In addition to the high accuracy under controlled conditions, the assistance system is still supposed to obtain robust perception against extreme situations, especially in accident scenarios, which involve object collisions, deformations, overturns, etc. However, models trained on common datasets may suffer from a large performance degradation when applied in these challenging scenes.
-To tackle this issue, we present a rarely addressed task regarding semantic segmentation in accident scenarios, along with an associated large-scale dataset \textit{DADA-seg}.
-Our dataset contains 313 sequences with 40 frames each, of which the time windows are located before and during a traffic accident.
-For benchmarking the segmentation performance, every 11th frame is manually annotated with reference to Cityscapes.
+Ensuring the safety of all traffic participants is a prerequisite for bringing intelligent vehicles closer to practical applications.
+The assistance system should not only achieve high accuracy under normal conditions, but obtain robust perception against extreme situations.
+However, traffic accidents that involve object collisions, deformations, overturns, etc., yet unseen in most training sets, will largely harm the performance of existing semantic segmentation models.
+To tackle this issue, we present a rarely addressed task regarding semantic segmentation in accidental scenarios, along with an accident dataset \textit{DADA-seg}.
+It contains 313 various accident sequences with 40 frames each, of which the time windows are located before and during a traffic accident.
+Every 11th frame is manually annotated for benchmarking the segmentation performance.
 Furthermore, we propose a novel event-based multi-modal segmentation architecture \textit{ISSAFE}.
 Our experiments indicate that event-based data can provide complementary information to stabilize semantic segmentation under adverse conditions by preserving fine-grain motion of fast-moving foreground (crash objects) in accidents.
-Compared with state-of-the-art models, our approach achieves 30.0\% mIoU with 9.9\% performance gain on the proposed evaluation set.\footnote[2]{The code and dataset are available at:~\url{https://github.com/jamycheung/ISSAFE}}
+Our approach achieves +8.2\% mIoU performance gain on the proposed evaluation set, exceeding more than 10 state-of-the-art segmentation methods.
+The proposed \textit{ISSAFE} architecture is demonstrated to be consistently effective for models learned on multiple source databases including Cityscapes, KITTI-360, BDD and ApolloScape.